Chillingly, most people who develop long COVID did not have particularly vicious cases of the virus initially.

 Static Web sites or blogs have very defined target audiences, namely those who actively seek out the kind of content that is on these sites and comes from these blogs.
 Especially if they're about science, technology or the like, the Web designer or blogger can always count on the target audience being interested in the field and, thus, coming with substantial prior knowledge.
 Certain things simply don't have to be explained to this target audience because they already know them.

-The target audience on social media, on the other hand, can be anyone.
+anyone.
 In the Fediverse, my target audience includes people who happen upon my posts on the federated timelines of their instances.

 People who have one of my image posts boosted/reposted/renoted/repeated to them for whatever reason.